icpc/ccs-specs/Contest_API.md

 Each group scoreboard is ranked independently and contains only the teams that belong to the specified group.
 If a client wants to know 'local' vs 'global' rank it can query both the group and primary scoreboards.

 A 4xx error code will be returned if the group id is not valid.
-Groups that are hidden to the role making the request are not valid.
+Groups that are not included in the groups endpoint for the role making the request are not valid.

 #### Scoreboard format